ISM Report On Business

-The ISM Report On Business (ROB), also known as the ISM Report, is the collective name for two monthly United Statest statistical business reports, the Manufacturing ISM Report On Business and the Services ISM Report On Business(formerly Non-Manufacturing), published by US Institute for Supply Management.
-The ROB is based on a national survey of purchasing managers tracking changes in the manufacturing and services sectors.
+The ISM® PMI® Reports, also known as ISM Report On Business, ROB or the ISM Report, is the collective name for two monthly United States statistical business reports, the Manufacturing PMI and the Services PMI (formerly Non-Manufacturing), published by US Institute for Supply Management.
+The PMI Reports are based on a national survey of purchasing and supply chain professionals tracking changes in the manufacturing and services sectors.
 It is considered to be one of the most reliable economic barometers of the U.S. economy and gives an important early look at the health of the nation's economy.
-In addition to being market moving, the ROB makes an important contribution to the American statistical system and to economic policy.
+In addition to being market moving, the PMI Reports makes an important contribution to the American statistical system and to economic policy.
 It also has one of the shortest reporting lags of any macroeconomic series.

 History

 The origin of the Manufacturing ISM Report On Business can be traced back to 1923.
 The ISM, then known as the National Association of Purchasing Agents (N.A.P.A.), began to survey its members and share the results with them.
 Three years later, N.A.P.A. selected Edward T. Gushee, a purchaser from Detroit, Michigan, to supervise the organization's survey group and expand the information they gathered.

 In 1930, U.S. President Herbert Hoover sought information that could help resolve the economic difficulties of the Great Depression.
 With President Hoover's support, the U.S. Chamber of Commerce organized a committee to gather pertinent business data from companies that were members of the Chamber.
 However, after many attempts efforts to gather this information, the committee disbanded in June 1931.

 Both John R. Whitehead, the newly elected president of N.A.P.A. who represented the association on this committee, and George A. Renard, N.A.P.A's executive secretary, wanted to continue the committee's work.
 They believed a survey would support the country's economy and help purchasing professionals.
 Under their leadership, the newly founded Business Survey Committee surveyed the association's membership on business conditions.
 Renard tabulated the results and sent them to President Hoover.

 The positive feedback from N.A.P.A. members and the government led N.A.P.A. to continue to survey its members.
 Other than for a four-year interruption during World War II, ISM (and its predecessors) have published the report since 1931.